Specimens produced in Iberian Peninsula- Fluorapatite, Ferberite, Pyrite, and Marcasite

 Fluorapatite with inclusions and Muscovite: A tabular crystal with a very short prism.
 It is between green and golden colours, bright and transparent.
 Fluorapatite crystal is unusually elongated in shape.
-The faces and edges have good definition, very translucent and transparent.
+The faces and edges have a good definition, very translucent and transparent.
 It is a pale green colour and has different shades of green.

 Fluorapatite- Calcite and Pyrite: It is basically two thick tabular crystals in which one of them is clearly dominant.
-With a dark green colour it is translucent and bright.
+With a dark green colour, it is translucent and bright.
 It is an aggregate on a Calcite matrix.

 Fluorapatite – Siderite: It's an aggregate of small prismatic crystals.
 Its Pale green colour is bright and is translucent.
 Siderite deposits are found on the back.